Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: If we do this, how do we know it's gonna end any differently than it did before?

-CAROL DANVERS: Because before, y
+CAROL DANVERS: Because before, yo